Logo

 Rachel Elnar is a creative-community builder who designs experiences that turn audiences into communities.

-Oen Hammonds of AIGA Austin and Carlos Estrada of AIGA Detroit: The Silo Busters
+Oen Hammonds of AIGA Austin & Carlos Estrada of AIGA Detroit: The Silo Busters

-Oen Hammonds of AIGA Austin and Carlos Estrada of AIGA Detroit: The Silo Busters
+Oen Hammonds of AIGA Austin & Carlos Estrada of AIGA Detroit: The Silo Busters

 What do $5,000 in petty cash, a pyramid that hotel staff had to stop, and moving to a new city have in common?
 They're all part of how AIGA retreats built a community that still shows up for each other years later.